sogko/Shopify-Embedded-App-Frontend-Framework/README.md

 SEAFF is a framework built and updated by <a href="http://www.microapps.com" target="_blank">microapps</a> and contributors, based on the layout of the Shopify merchant admin, as well as its "made by Shopify" embedded applications.
 It's a free resource to help Shopipfy Apps Developers easily and quickly write the application's frontend/ui so that it has the same look and feel as the Shopify merchant admin.

-All the elements and structures were conceived to be used in an Shopify Embedded Application.
+All the elements and structures were conceived to be used in a Shopify Embedded Application.

 To learn how to use the framework, have examples of use and information about Shopify Embedded Applications, <a href="http://seaff.microapps.com" target="_blank">please check SEAFF documentation page</a>.